Full Court Press in Winston-Salem

 Experience some of the best basketball offered in the country.
 To learn more about the season and how to purchase tickets, visit WakeForestSports.com.

-The Winston-Salem State Rams compete in the CIAA Conference tournament February 25 - March 2 in Charlotte, N.C, just an hour south of Winston-Salem.
+At the conclusion of regular season the Rams compete in the CIAA Conference tournament February 22-27 in Charlotte, N.C, just 1 1/2 hours south of Winston-Salem.
 To learn more about the tournament, visit http://www.ciaatournament.org/.

 Check out Winston-Salem's Getaway options when searching for a place to stay on game night!
-Click here to check out our package page.
+Click here to view our packages.